Mathématique: Chapter 4

 “Why are you carrying a gun?”
 Rush countered.

 “Find someone else to rescue from a power outage.
 I’m otherwise engaged.”
-Rush’s tone was dry, but, as he spoke, he shifted his weight subtly.
+As Rush spoke, he subtly shifted his weight.

-“You want to see how far your superiority complex gets you with the Lucian Alliance?”
-Young whispered, shifting his own weight, planting his center of gravity over his good leg.
+“You wanna see how far your superiority complex gets you with the Lucian Alliance?”
+Young planted his center of gravity over his good leg.
 “I said, let’s go.”

-“And I said: ‘why do you have a gun’,” Rush hissed with a viciousness that was almost distracting enough to hide the subtle click of the spring latch beneath the man’s fingers.
+“And I said, ‘why do you have a gun’,” Rush hissed, with a viciousness that was almost distracting enough to hide the soft click of a spring latch beneath his fingers.

 Young was pretty sure the mathematician was about to shove him back and shut the door.
 But if he did that—

 “How do I know you’re not the leak?”
-Rush snapped, unwisely confirming Young’s guess.
+Rush asked, unwisely confirming Young’s guess.
 “You move into this apartment and two days later—”

 “Unconvincing.”
 Rush cracked the word like a whip and stepped back.

-Young drove forward with his good leg, managing to hit the door with enough momentum to knock the other man off balance.
-Rush recovered quickly and slammed into the door, nearly succeeding in knocking Young back in turn.
-Pain shot from his spine down his injured leg in a searing current as he held his ground against Rush in a static, painful contest.
+Young drove forward with his good leg and hit the door with enough momentum to knock the other man off balance.
+Rush recovered surprisingly fast.
+He threw himself into the door, shoulder first, knocking Young back in turn.
+Pain shot from his spine down his injured leg.

-“This is,” Young gasped, shoving on the door, “one of the stupidest things I’ve ever done.”
+“This is,” Young gasped, holding his ground in a static, painful contest, “one of the stupidest things I’ve ever done.”

 Young lost a few more inches.